 Have a plan.
 Follow the plan, and you’ll be surprised how successful you can be.
 Most people don’t have a plan.
 That’s why it’s easy to beat most folks.Paul “Bear” Bryant

 Smart Investing Tips For Beginners:

-- Smart investing starts with a simple workable plan.
+- Start with a simple workable plan.
 Simple, so that it can be remembered.
 Written, so that it can be revisited and improved year after year.

 - Smart investors strive for an initial, quick 1-page plan that they then update and improve every year.

 Smart Investing for Beginners — Ten Simple Rules

 Example: two women, two stories